open-mmlab/mmdetection/docs/en/faq.md

 - "GPU out of memory"

   1. There are some scenarios when there are large amount of ground truth boxes, which may cause OOM during target assignment.
 You can set `gpu_assign_thr=N` in the config of assigner thus the assigner will calculate box overlaps through CPU when there are more than N GT boxes.

   2. Set `with_cp=True` in the backbone.
 This uses the sublinear strategy in PyTorch to reduce GPU memory cost in the backbone.

   3. Try mixed precision training using following the examples in `config/fp16`.
 The `loss_scale` might need further tuning for different models.

+  4. Try to use `AvoidCUDAOOM` to avoid GPU out of memory.
+It will first retry after calling `torch.cuda.empty_cache()`.
+If it still fails, it will then retry by converting the type of inputs to FP16 format.
+If it still fails, it will try to copy inputs from GPUs to CPUs to continue computing.
+Try AvoidOOM in you code to make the code continue to run when GPU memory runs out:

+     ```python
+     from mmdet.utils import AvoidCUDAOOM

+     output = AvoidCUDAOOM.retry_if_cuda_oom(some_function)(input1, input2)
+     ```

+     You can also try `AvoidCUDAOOM` as a decorator to make the code continue to run when GPU memory runs out:

+     ```python
+     from mmdet.utils import AvoidCUDAOOM

+     @AvoidCUDAOOM.retry_if_cuda_oom
+     def function(*args, **kwargs):
+         ...
+         return xxx
+     ```

 - "RuntimeError: Expected to have finished reduction in the prior iteration before starting a new one"